-Context-sensitive correction

-- Need surrounding context to catch this.
+Context-sensitive correction Need surrounding context to catch this.
+First idea: retrieve dictionary terms close (in duction to Information Ret

-- First idea: retrieve dictionary terms close (in weighted edit distance) to each query term
+- weighted edit distance) to each query term

 - Now try all possible resulting phrases with one word "fixed" at a time

 - flew from heathrow

 - fled form heathrow

 - flea form heathrow

 - Hit-based spelling correction: Suggest the alternative that has lots of hits.